-Household Size: The total number of individuals who will be living in the unit.
+Household Size: The total number of individuals who will be living in the unit (including children).
+Children must reside in the household at least 50% of the time to be considered part of the household.

-Income Limits to Qualify for Purchasing a Home: See chart below.
-The amounts listed are gross-(before taxes are taken out).
+Income Limits to Qualify for BMR Program: See charts below.
+The amounts listed are gross (before taxes are taken out).